Do you have the ability to see ability in others?

 You and the team will become the “go to” team for when the organisation needs things to happen.
 They will know that you will achieve great results, which again will get noticed by the organisation.

-If a low performing leader achieves great results because he/she are able to manipulate and control their team, then their influence will actually decrease.
+If an insecure leader achieves great results because he/she are able to manipulate and control their team, then their influence will actually decrease.
 It will decrease with their own team, and with other teams in the organisation.

 The only people who will be happy with their results are their own line manager and leaders.
 They will probably not care how they achieved the results, just the fact that they achieved them.
 That is all they will be concerned with.